Why Does My Bernese Mountain Dog Smell Bad?

 HOW TO REDUCE THE DOGGY ODOR

-There are some basic rules to keep the bad smells to a minimum, although there is not much to do about the normal odors a Bernese Mountain Dog’s thick fur produces, especially when it is wet.
+There are some basic rules to keep bad odors minimal, although there is not much to do about the normal odors a Bernese Mountain Dog’s thick fur produces, especially when it is wet.

 • Brush your dog regularly to remove excess hair and debris.

 • Dry your Berner’s fur thoroughly after swimming or bathing.
-This is particularly important for Bernese Mountain Dogs since they are smelly when their fur is wet.
+This is particularly important for Bernese Mountain Dogs because they smell when their fur is wet.

-• Ensure your dog has proper hygiene in general: occasional baths, clean eyes and ears are important.
+• Ensure your dog has proper hygiene in general: occasional baths, and cleaning eyes and ears are important.

 • Use a shampoo designed for dogs, and rinse the residue completely.
 Avoid bathing your Berner frequently, unless needed, as this can dry out the skin and fur, and cause skin problems that further increase the smell.